 - Request copies of drafts, reference material used or planning documentation.

-- Hold meeting with students to discuss progress.
+- Hold meetings with students to discuss progress.

-- Have students keep a journal of the time and activities to complete the task.
+- Have students journal the time and activities to complete the task.

 - Allocate marks toward the process as well as the outcome (especially in the case of group work)